 - It reduces shot shapes to draw and go a straight flight.

 - High launches and glides for better turf interaction and...

 - Crisp acoustic sound at contact

-- Properly printed label on the bottom guides you to choose right wedges and hybrids!
+- Properly printed label on the bottom guides you to choose right wedges

 - Soft, forged iron feel and crisper sound.